xbokmd/plastilinn/docs/xBoK/keys/Competitive_landscape.md

-## segment Name - Competition - Competitive landscape
+## segments - Competition - Competitive landscape
 #rating: 50
 - how many competitors exist? how big are they? how will they react?
 - **💭 Questions**